brona90/terminal/README.md

 - installs browser based tty from <https://github.com/tsl0922/ttyd>

 ## The default CMD is to run gotty at ARG TTYPORT defaulting to 8080

-## The github action builds and pushes sucessful builds to dockerhub at brona90/terminal:<BUILD_TAG>